Double Glazing Quotes

 • OR be on a Pre-Payment meter and have self-disconnected, OR have received supplier discretionary/friendly credit within the last 13 week, OR be in a debt repayment plan with their energy supplier, OR be repaying your fuel debt through 3rd party deductions

-To find out if you're eligible for ECO Flex, contact your local authority or devolved nation.
+Contact your local authority or devolved nation to find out if you’re eligible for ECO Flex.
 You can usually find contact details on their website.

-Energy suppliers will usually take it upon themselves to refer you, but you can still get in touch with them if you think you qualify for ECO Flex and they haven’t yet made a referral.
+Energy suppliers usually refer customers, but you can still contact them if you think you qualify for ECO Flex and they haven’t yet done so.

 The Home Upgrade Grant offers households between £3,000 and £24,000 for home improvements that increase a property’s energy efficiency.
 Up to 40% of the total amount granted can be spent on double glazing.